Bar (song)

 "Bar" is a song by Argentine singer Tini and Argentine rapper L-Gante.
-The song and its music video were released by Sony Music Latin and Hollywood Records on November 11, 2021, as the third single from her fourth studio album, Cupido (2023).
+It was released on November 11, 2021, through Hollywood Records and Sony Music Latin as the third single from Tini's fourth studio album, Cupido (2023), along with its accompanied music video.
 It was written by the two singers, alongside Elena Rose, Kevin Rivas and its producers Mauricio Rengifo and Andrés Torres.
-Tini and L-Gante collaborate for the first time on that highly danceable and playful song, which is combination of reggaeton and cumbia genre.
+The track was described as a "highly danceable and playful song", which combines reggaeton and cumbia genres.

 Background and composition

 Tini and L-Gante collaborate for the first time on "Bar".
 The artists announced the launch from their social networks.
 On November 8, 2021, Tini released the first teaser for the song, and revealed that it will be a collaboration with singer of cumbia L-Gante, and how the song coming out on November 11, 2021.
 Later, both artists also posted two more teasers on their social media accounts.
 "One day and this summer bomb comes out," wrote L-Gante on his social networks 24 hours before the premiere of the song.
 For her part, Tini wrote on Twitter a part of the chorus of the song, "Porque otra boca voy a besar" witch means "Because I'm going to kiss another mouth."
 On November 11, the song was released on Tini's YouTube channel.
 The song is about how girl left her boyfriend at the bar, and he suffers for her, while she lives the best years of her life.
 The song is combination of reggaeton and cumbia better known as cachengue sound, that these two artists often perform in their latest songs and which is a typical music genre that representing Latin American music.